 In August 2018, Zomato launched a new initiative called Hyperpure, under which Zomato works directly with Farmers to improve the quality of food produced & then supplies the fresh produce to restaurateurs, thereby improving the quality of food people eat.

-In its FY19 annual report, Zomato mentioned that it had stopped considering advertising as a standalone P&L. Instead, the company now views its business as a combination of three key large pillars — Delivery, Dining Out, and Sustainability.
+In its FY19 annual report, Zomato mentioned that it had stopped considering advertising as a standalone P&L. Instead, the company was viewing its business as a combination of three key large pillars — Delivery, Dining Out, and Sustainability(Hyperpure).

-Hyperpure, Zomato’s initiative to improve the quality of ingredients used by restaurants falls under the sustainability segment of its business.
+Hyperpure is Zomato’s initiative to improve the quality of ingredients used by restaurants.

-On the supply side, Zomato helps farmers grow crops that are pesticide and chemical-free by providing them with surety of demand cycles & better prices.
-In the future, Zomato plans to integrate rainwater harvesting & composting for waste to build a more ecological model.
+On the supply side, Zomato helps farmers grow crops that are pesticide and chemical-free by providing them with surety of demand cycles, technological guidance & better prices.

 Restaurants that buy ingredients from Hyperpure are recognized through a ‘Hyperpure Inside’ tag on Zomato.
 Not only does the ‘Hyperpure Inside’ tag help users make informed choices, but it also highlights a differentiation between Hyperpure & non-hyperpure restaurants, eventually leading more restaurants to switch to Hyperpure since Zomato users would get habituated to prefer Hyperpure restaurants over non-hyperpure restaurants.